 If you send us a return or document that you believe is correct and you later find that it contains a careless inaccuracy, we may be able to reduce the penalty to nil if you make an unprompted disclosure.

 If a RP discovers a non-careless error, HMRC expects that they will take steps to correct it.
 If the Registered Person (RP) does not take steps to correct it, the inaccuracy will be treated as careless and a penalty may be charged.
 In order for HMRC to consider any reduction to a penalty, you should write to the gambling duties contact address and tell us if you have made a careless error or deliberate inaccuracy regardless of its size or value.

 Correcting errors using box 9 of the return is not a disclosure for the purposes of the penalties rules.
 If you consider that the error corrected using box 9 was a result of careless behaviour you will not be able to gain the maximum reduction of the penalty unless you also notify us separately in writing.
 You should set out what the error is and your grounds for seeking a reduction to the penalty.
 This will be an unprompted or prompted disclosure depending on the circumstances.

 The majority of such errors will not be careless or deliberate so no penalty will be due.
 People make mistakes and we do not expect perfection.
 When considering whether an error was careless, we are simply seeking to establish whether the RP has taken the care and attention that could be expected from a reasonable person taking reasonable care in similar circumstances.

-15.1.5 What if I don’t correct MGD errors and HMRC find them
+15.1.5 What if I do not correct MGD errors and HMRC find them

 If HMRC find under-declarations of MGD on your MGD returns we will assess for the duty due and may charge interest.
 You may also be liable to a penalty.